 What sort of work will I be doing?

-- Your internship should give you a meaningful opportunity to build skills, knowledge and confidence in a professional area of work.
+- The internship should give you a meaningful opportunity to build skills, knowledge and confidence in a professional area of work.

-- We define 'professional' broadly to include traditional professions such as law and accountancy, as well as new media and creative professions, IT, HR, marketing and psychology – this list is not exhaustive.
+- We are defining 'professional' broadly to include traditional professions such as law and accountancy but also new media and creative professions, IT, HR, marketing and psychology – this list is not exhaustive.

 Are the opportunities related to my degree?